Sakshiiag/Sakshiiag/README.md

 # Hii there 👋 I'm Sakshi Agarwal

-Currently expanding my knowledge in Data Analytics.
+Currently expanding my knowledge in Data Analytics and Machine Learning.

 ## About Me

 Eager to apply my data analysis skills in a dynamic environment.
-Skilled in SQL, Python and Data Visualization.
+Skilled in SQL, Python and Data Visualization, Machine learning.

 ## My Skills